iGio90/frick/README.md

 * save/load previous target offsets and target to attach and work in less then a second

 ### Good stuffs
+* the autodoc script deserved to be in the first place of the awesome stuffs
 * custom hexdump highlighting pointers and values
 * pointer recursion on registers display
 * allow to store vars that can be the result of a command (see examples later)